 A couple of years ago a moving truck pulled up to my condominium building here in Canada.
 In the open door were boxes.
 As I walked by, I had a moment of dejavu: The boxes were labeled "Leader Pack".
-It was a couple of teachers and their son moving back from Al Ain, moving into my building.
-We have since chatted many times and they love being back in Canada.
+It was a couple of teachers and their son returning from Al Ain, moving into my building.
+We have since chatted many times.
+They love being back in Canada.

 This is a brand new section, created June 2018.
 Please contribute your thoughts, questions, recommendations, and tips to help other Canadians moving back from the UAE!